code-lab-org/nost-tools/docs/source/operators_guide/modules/monitorBroker.rst

 Setting up Monitor for all Event Broker Messages
 ================================================

-This part would outline how to set up the NOS-T Monitor (formerly online manager) for watching messages coming through to the broker.
+This section will cover how to set up the NOS-T Monitor for keeping track of all messages coming through to the broker on a given prefix.
+This will include both the front end and back end configurations.

-Front end - back end configuration.
+Coming soon.